What Is Ownership Interest In A Property?

 Here are rights to consider:

-- Right of control: You have the right to use the property as you see fit, barring anything deemed illegal by a governing body such as a city zoning law or homeowners association rule.
+- Right of control: You have the right to use the property as you see fit, barring anything deemed illegal or in violation of policies set up by a governing body such as a city zoning law or homeowners association rule.

 - Right of exclusion: You can control who is allowed to enter the property.